jmapost/tinghao-deep-learning-resources/README.md

 Machine Learning

-- [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera - This course is considered the MUST take if you wanna learn machine learning.
+- [Must Check] [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera - This course is considered the MUST take if you wanna learn machine learning.
 Andrew uses easy understanding knowledge to bring you to the machine learning world.

 - [Deep learning by Google](https://www.udacity.com/course/deep-learning--ud730) - Google employee teach you deep learning on Udacity.

 Convolutional Neural Networks

-- [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/2017/syllabus) by Fei-Fei Li, Justin Johnson and Serena Yeung at Stanford - At the time of this post, the course is taught in 2017.
+- [Must Check] [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/2017/syllabus) by Fei-Fei Li, Justin Johnson and Serena Yeung at Stanford - At the time of this post, the course is taught in 2017.
 If you want to learn the latest course, just google CS231n.

 Natural Language Processing